 The best (and priciest) Spanish ham comes from the native black Ibérico pig.
 This is not your average porker; the ibérico is an aristocrat among pigs.
 They’ve been roaming Spain for centuries and their meat is marbled with the taste-filled fat that makes it so prized.

-Jamón ibérico is protected by a DOP (Protected Denomination of Origin), rather like a fine wine.
-It’s divided into categories, as follows:
+Jamón ibérico is protected by a DOP (Protected Denomination of Origin), like a fine wine.

 The dehesa stretches across a strictly defined area of Extremadura, plus parts of the neighbouring provinces.
-Huelva province (centred on the town of Jabugo), Guijuelo in Salamanca province and Los Pedroches in Cordoba have DOP designation for jamón ibérico.
+Huelva province (centred on the town of Jabugo), Guijuelo in Salamanca province and Los Pedroches in Córdoba have DOP designation for jamón ibérico.
 Cinco Jotas (aka 5J), probably the best known jamón de bellota brand, comes from Jabugo.

 Black label or a black tag.
 The real deal – jamón de bellota.
 A 100% pure bred ibérico pig, with jamón cured for at least 36 months.
 A full leg of jamón de bellota from one of these champions can easily set you back €400 plus.
 Serious prices for serious jamón!

-Red label or a red tag: still jamón de bellota, but from an ibérico pig cross-bred with another variety (the label will state the percentage of ibérico – for example, ‘50% raza ibérica‘.
-Expect to pay around €15-20 for 100g.
+Red label or a red tag: still jamón de bellota (acorn fed), but from an ibérico pig cross-bred with another variety.
+The label will state the percentage of ibérico – for example, ‘50% raza ibérica‘.
+Expect to pay €15-20 for 100g.

 Green label or tag.
 Known as jamón cebo de campo: the ibérico pigs are free range, but fed mostly on grain, not acorns.
-Green label or tag.

 White label or tag.
 Known as jamón de cebo: the ibérico pigs are farm raised and fed on grain.
-White label or tag.

 Jamón de hembra/macho: from the female/male pig.

-Jamonera: slicing top quality jamón properly is a minor art form.
-The jamón is clamped immovably in the jamonera (see pic below) and a special long, thin-bladed knife is used so the slices are wafer thin.
+Slicing top quality jamón properly is a minor art form.
+The leg is held immovably in a clamp called a jamonera.
+A special long knife is used so the slices are wafer thin.
 A real expert can get the slices so thin, they’re almost translucent and they melt in your mouth!

-The word serrano comes from sierra (mountain) as the hams were traditionally salted and cured in the fresh air of the mountains.
-The meat can come from a range of different pigs.
+The word serrano comes from sierra (mountain) as the hams were traditionally salted and then cured in the fresh air of the mountains.
+The meat can come from a range of different pig breeds.
 Much cheaper than ibérico and used every day in tapas and bocadillos (sandwiches).
 Cheaper varieties may be called jamón curado.